KyuboNoh/1_Foundation_MVT/Methods/0_Benchmark_GFM4MPM/README.md

     --patch 32
 ```

+### Pretraining knobs & telemetry
+- `--mask-ratio` (default 0.75) determines the fraction of MAE tokens hidden each step.
+- `--encoder-depth` / `--decoder-depth` configure the number of transformer blocks (defaults 6 / 2).
+- `--patch` sets the spatial window sampled from rasters (defaults 16).
+Random window sampling is used—no sliding window tiling occurs during SSL.
+- `--optimizer` (`adamw` or `adam`), `--lr`, and `--batch` expose the optimiser family, learning rate, and batch size.
+- Each run writes `ssl_history.json` alongside the encoder checkpoint, capturing epoch-wise reconstruction loss, mean absolute error, PSNR, and SSIM (SSIM reported only when patches are larger than 1×1, so STAC table runs will show `null`).
+- `--preview-samples` (default 0) saves side-by-side original/masked/reconstructed panels for the requested number of samples in `out/previews/` (one PNG per sample with rows for each feature/channel).

 ## Working with GSC STAC tables
 The helper scripts can also ingest the STAC directory produced by
 `stacify_GCS_data.py` (Parquet table).
 In this mode each table row becomes a